 The project evolves around solutions for software-based support for early stages of product development in order to reduce the time-to-market and thus enable companies to secure market shares early on.
 The improved software support can increase a product’s overall quality and minimize the necessary resources for product revisions.
 It is the plan to create three software applications for process and tool integration of system specifications and system simulation into a PLM system.
 It is a joint project as part of the Central Innovation Program for SMEs funded by the Federal Ministry for Economic Affairs and Energy.

 ACOSAR is the response to a crucial market demand in various industries for homogeneous and seamless (virtual) system development and system validation.
-The objective is the definition of a standard for an interoperable, advanced co-simulation interface (ACI).
-This new interface will lead to an effortless integration of real-time systems, to a standardized configuration and control of real-time systems and to a standardized communication between such systems.
+The objective is the definition of a standard for an interoperable, tool independent co-simulation interface (DCP: Distributed Co-Simulation Interface).
+This new interface will lead to an effortless integration of non-real time systems, soft real-time and real-time systems via a unified network protocol.
 The underlying idea of ACOSAR is tied to the FMI standard.
-The focus lies on the integration of real-time systems into simulation environments by coupling the real-time capable areas with the non-real-time capable ones.
-The project involves dSPACE, ETAS, ITI, Porsche, Robert Bosch and Volkswagen as well as the Ilmenau University of Technology, the University of Hannover and the RWTH Aachen University.
+The project involves AVL, BOSCH, dSPACE, ETAS, ESI ITI, Groupe RENAULT, MEDS, MicroNova, PORSCHE, SIEMENS, TWT and Volkswagen as well as the Ilmenau University of Technology, the University of Hannover and the RWTH Aachen University.
 This project is part of ITEA 3 which belongs to the cluster program of the European research initiative EUREKA.